Companies that use Livestorm

 All webinar management Livestorm

-Livestorm We detected 1,727 customers using Livestorm, 1,200 companies that churned or ended their trial, and 233 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (27%) and the most common company size is 51-200 employees (28%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Livestorm We detected 1,695 companies using Livestorm, 1,380 companies that churned, and 235 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (28%) and the most common company size is 51-200 employees (28%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login